RetroHash: Background

 In September 2010, Asher Roth had announced his second studio album would be titled The Spaghetti Tree.
 He had described the sound of the album as "organic".
 He insisted that the material is grounded in nature and innovation: "The second time around, the sound is esoteric," XXL quotes Roth as saying.
 "It's spacey.
 It's dope, though.
 But it also has this really earthy, organic sound.
 So, if that even makes any sense, it's kind of the air and the earth."
 In May 2011, it was reported the album would no longer be titled The Spaghetti Tree.
 In a September 2011 interview with Rikki Martinez, of Power 106, Asher Roth revealed the new title of his second album to be Is This Too Orange?
 Roth then explained his inspiration for the album's new title: "I was waking up and it just came to me.
 It turns out that orange is the color of the creative chakra."

 On August 1, 2012, Roth revealed he scrapped the Is This Too Orange? title for his second album, out of respect for his Def Jam label-mate Frank Ocean's debut Channel Orange (2012).
 On December 17, 2013, Asher Roth hosted a house party at Sonos in Los Angeles, to preview new songs and reveal the album's newest title.
 The following day, Roth released a video revealing the title to be RetroHash, an anagram of his name.
 The sunset-lit video-announcement also previews a new song titled "Pot of Gold," which was made available for free downloaded via Roth's official website.
 In July 2012, in an interview with BroBible, Roth had admitted that he's “growing up” but assured fans that they are his boss and he's working to please: “I’m not trying to pull a fast one on anyone,” he said.
 “I’m just doing stuff that I know is why people fell in love with me in the first place.”
 In July 2013, it was revealed Roth had signed with Federal Prism, the new record label from TV on the Radio‘s Dave Sitek and his partner Jeff Bowers.

-In December 2013, in an interview with XXL, when asked what was the inspiration behind this album?, Roth answered: "It’s a record about freedom.
+In December 2013, in an interview with XXL, when asked what was the inspiration behind the album, Roth answered: "It’s a record about freedom.
 About trusting yourself and being yourself, and I think that’s pretty awesome.
-I want to continue to challenge myself as a songwriter, as well as a person, to just get better.
-I don’t want to settle and be content, I just want to make music with my friends, and I think this record really embodies that, and it’s one of many new offerings for the new year.
-There’s a lot of other stuff that I have, and RetroHash is just the kick off of this newfound freedom."
+I want to continue to challenge myself as a songwriter, as well as a person, to just get better."